agateau/blog/2012/11/26/akademy-fr-2012/index.md

 At the end of the day we had a nice chat with David Revoy, who gave a great presentation about Krita.
-David is an artist who now creates all his artwork with Krita, MyPaint and GIMP and has worked, among other projects, on [Sintel](http://sintel.org) and [Tears of Steel](http://tearsofsteel.org), the latest movies from the Blender Foundation.
+David is an artist who now creates all his artwork with Krita, MyPaint and GIMP.
+He worked, among other projects, on [Sintel](http://sintel.org) and [Tears of Steel](http://tearsofsteel.org), the latest movies from the Blender Foundation.
 This was really inspiring, you may want to visit [his website](http://www.davidrevoy.com).